Use this in Arrangement Calculator

 Wreath

-A circular arrangement symbolising eternal life.
-The most traditional funeral tribute.
-Available as open wreaths (ring of flowers with an open centre) or full wreaths (completely covered).
+A circular tribute symbolising eternal life.
+The most traditional design of all.
+Made up as open wreaths (a ring of flowers with an open centre) or full wreaths (covered all the way round).

 UK price range: £55-125